 As an instructor, I find it important that I continue to take lessons (just like my students), which I have been doing off-and-on throughout my 55 years of playing.
 I currently work with 2 professional drum instructors on a weekly basis.
 It keeps me on my toes and eager to share what I've learned.

 My musical influences span most musical genres, including Jazz, Swing, Fusion, Rhythm & Blues, Rock n Roll, Prog Rock, Country, Gospel, Afro Cuban, Latin, and World Music.

-But the drummers who have influenced me, as a player and instructor, are perhaps as ecclectric as the musical influences that make up my musical DNA.
-They include Buddy Rich, Art Blakey, Edison Machado, Ginger Baker, Bernard Purdie, Billy Cobham, Steve Gadd, Russell Kunkle, Mike Craney, Lenny White, Ricky Dawson, Paul Wertico, Antonio Sanchez, Alex Acuna, Alphonse Mouzon, Peter Erskine, Tito Puente, Mitch Mitchell, and Dave Weckl.
+But the drummers who have influenced me most are perhaps as eclectic as the musical influences that make up my musical DNA.
+They include Buddy Rich, Art Blakey, Edison Machado, Ginger Baker, Bernard Purdie, Billy Cobham, Dr. Steve Gadd, Russell Kunkle, Mike Craney, Lenny White, Ricky Dawson, Paul Wertico, Antonio Sanchez, Alex Acuna, Alphonse Mouzon, Peter Erskine, Tito Puente, Mitch Mitchell, and Dave Weckl.